Igalia/phpreport/docs/user/reports.rst

 a project, independently from the client (thus, it's the sum of all the client columns) and the latter shows the proportion of hours of one project regarding all the work done by the user in the same time period.

+You can export the data contained in the grid to a CSV file for processing with spreadsheet software, for example, using the **Download as CSV** button at the bottom of the grid.

 User evaluation
 ===============